Chileans: Racial self-perceptions

+As of 2017, according to Encyclopædia Britannica, about 88% of Chileans were white or mestizo, and 12% were indigenous.

 Ethnographic history of Chile

 Spaniards, Mestizos and Indigenous Peoples

 For at least 12,000 years, numerous indigenous peoples settled in central and southern Chile.
 The predominant Mapuche made up the overwhelming majority the population up until the Spanish conquest.
 During the colonial period, troops were sent out to the Americas by the Spanish Crown in order to protect distant colonies.
 Spanish folk immigrated from all regions of Spain, particularly Andalusia, Extremadura, Basque Country, Asturias, Navarra and Castile.
 Of the Spanish, many immigrants ultimately settled in Chile after the Mapuche resistance to the conquest.

 The indigenous Picunche population of Central Chile disappeared by a process of mestizaje by gradually abandoning their villages (pueblo de indios) to settle in nearby Spanish haciendas.
 There Picunches mingled with disparate indigenous peoples brought in from: Araucanía (Mapuche), Chiloé (Huilliche, Cunco, Chono, Poyas) and Argentina (Huarpe).
 Few in numbers, disconnected from their ancestral lands and diluted by mestizaje the Picunche and their descendants lost their indigenous identity.

 The government of Agustín de Jáuregui, which ruled around 1777–1778, ordered the first general population census.
 The census confirmed a total of 259,646 inhabitants at the time, with 73.5% classified as Caucasian, 9.8% as African, 8.6% as Indian, and 7.8% as Mestizo.
 In 1784, Francisco Hurtado, governor of the province of Chiloé, conducted a population census in Chiloe that totaled 26,703 inhabitants, of which about 64.4% was classified as españoles ("Spaniards", Caucasian and mixed Mestizo people) and 33.5% considered indios ("Indians").
-First generation mestizos sprang largelly from the intercourse of Spanish men and indigenous women.
-The opposite, the union of indigenous men and Spanish women was rare but no unheard of.
+First generation mestizos sprang largely from the intercourse of Spanish men and indigenous women.
+The opposite, the union of indigenous men and Spanish women was rare but not unheard of.